 Children and adolescents in the Sexual Impulse Disorder Residential Program have been unable to function successfully at home, in school and in their social relationships.
 They are accepted into the program to develop a deeper understanding of themselves, their families and their sexual acting out problems, and to develop healthier and more adaptive behaviors.
-The unique design of the residential program provides the most current “state-of-the-art” sex offender treatment techniques, including cognitive restructuring, relapse prevention, trauma-informed care and family systems work.
+The unique design of the residential program provides sex offender treatment techniques, including cognitive restructuring, relapse prevention, trauma-informed care and family systems work.

 Our objectives are to: